VUB-HYDR/2024_Pietroiusti_etal_ESD/README.md

 [![DOI](https://zenodo.org/badge/676547448.svg)](https://zenodo.org/doi/10.5281/zenodo.10794481)

-This repository contains the water balance model and analysis scripts used in [**Pietroiusti et al. 2024 "Possible role of anthropogenic climate change in the record-breaking 2020 Lake Victoria levels and floods"**](https://egusphere.copernicus.org/preprints/2023/egusphere-2023-1827/) (accepted).
+This repository contains the water balance model and analysis scripts used in [**Pietroiusti et al. 2024 "Possible role of anthropogenic climate change in the record-breaking 2020 Lake Victoria levels and floods"**](https://esd.copernicus.org/articles/15/225/2024/) (Earth System Dynamics)

 The water balance model `lakevic-eea-wbm` simulates lake levels for Lake Victoria based on the following inputs: precipitation, evaporation, outflow and soil types and land cover in the basin.